Clearing the Skies: FAA Sheds Light on Local Drone Regulation with Updated Fact Sheet

 On July 14, 2023, the FAA’s Office of the Chief Counsel released a revised Fact Sheet, which serves as a successor to its 2015 predecessor.
 This document delves deep into the rights of federal and local authorities regarding the regulation of uncrewed aircraft systems (UAS, or drones).

-The FAA stated, “Congress has long vested the FAA with broad and exclusive authority to regulate airspace use, management, safety, and more.”
+The FAA stated, “Congress has long vested the FAA with broad and exclusive legal authority to regulate airspace use, management, safety, and more.”
 The 2012 Congress directive called on the FAA to weave drones seamlessly into the national airspace fabric.
-Given the rapid rise of and its diverse applications, local bodies began questioning their role in its regulation.
+Given the rapid rise of drone technology and its diverse applications, local bodies began questioning their role in its regulation.
 This led to the creation of the 2015 Fact Sheet.

 Over the past few years, as drone usage surged, the need for clearer boundaries became evident.
 The updated Fact Sheet is designed to offer clarity, especially as state and local jurisdictions continued their exploration into drone regulation.
 One key point it emphasizes is the FAA’s sole jurisdiction over aviation safety and efficient airspace use.
 In direct terms, local governments attempting to regulate these areas are overstepping their bounds.